Tencent/rapidjson/doc/schema.md

 ## Performance

-Most C++ JSON libraries have not yet supporting JSON Schema.
+Most C++ JSON libraries do not yet support JSON Schema.
 So we tried to evaluate the performance of RapidJSON's JSON Schema validator according to [json-schema-benchmark](https://github.com/ebdrup/json-schema-benchmark), which tests 11 JavaScript libraries running on Node.js.

 That benchmark runs validations on [JSON Schema Test Suite](https://github.com/json-schema/JSON-Schema-Test-Suite), in which some test suites and tests are excluded.
 We made the same benchmarking procedure in [`schematest.cpp`](test/perftest/schematest.cpp).